What happens in counselling?

 How does counselling work?

-It works best when you are clear about what you want from your therapy.
+It works best when you are clear about what you want from your therapy, but not necessarily why you have come.
 Initially, it may be that you want to feel better and more able to cope.
 After a few sessions you may decide that you want to make decisions or changes.
 Together we will review your goals from time to time to check you are getting what you want.

 How long do I need to come for?